Beyond Frosting » Recipes » Desserts » Cheesecakes » Caramel Pecan Cheesecake

 Notes

-• Store-brought caramel vs homemade: Prepare the required caramel sauce prior to making the cheesecake and allow proper time to cool.
-If you’d like to use store-bought caramel, its is recommended that the caramel sauce for the cheesecake filling should be thin like an ice cream topping.
+• Store-bought caramel vs homemade: Prepare the required caramel sauce before making the cheesecake and allow proper time to cool.
+If you’d like to use store-bought caramel, it is recommended that the caramel sauce for the cheesecake filling should be thin like an ice cream topping.
 The caramel sauce for the topping should be thick like a caramel dip for apples.

 • Prep the pan properly- how to prevent leaks.
 Wrapping the pan twice with tin foil or using a slow-cooker bag is the best way to prevent leaks.
 If you love making cheesecake, check out this tutorial for preventing leaks.